Functional pathology testing

 Functional pathology tests are processed in Australia by specialist laboratories with state of the art technology.
 Test results do not seek a diagnosis but rather they uncover levels of dysfunction.
 There is a wide range of tests available, I have listed some of the most popular tests in my clinic.

 Food intolerance testing – It is estimated that approximately 45% of the population suffers from food intolerances.
-Poor diet, medications, alcohol and stress can cause significant imbalance in the gut microbiome which leads to low-grade inflammation, and slowly damages the delicate membranes of your digestive tract.
-When these membranes are damaged you start to absorb particles of food into the blood stream that are not completely broken down.
+Poor diet, medications, alcohol and stress can cause significant imbalance in the gut microbiome leading to low-grade inflammation, causing intestinal permeability.
+When the gut barrier is damaged you start to absorb particles of food into the blood stream that are not completely broken down.
 The immune system identifies these particles as foreign invaders and launches an immune responce.
 After repeated exposure to these foods the immune system becomes programmed to react.
 The symptoms of food intolerance vary with individuals and can be particularly complex if you are reacting to several foods at the same time, which is not uncommon.

 How does the test work?
 A simple blood finger pick test is used to screen for intolerance and sensitivities to either:

 Herbs & Spices